P1sec/MCC_MNC/README.md

 ## Install and usage

-The following requirements must be fullfil for the script to work: Python3 and lxml are required.
+The provided scripts require Python3, and lxml for the ones extracting data from web sites (parse_wikipedia_tables.py and parse_worldfactbook_infos.py).
-No installation of the scripts is required, just run it as is.
+No installation is required, just run it as is.

 The Wikipedia and World Factbook data can be imported by using the following commands: